 Take a look at this name, 黄渤, Huang Bo.
 The given name 渤 refers to the Bohai sea, meaning vast, huge, and extensive.

 This name, 周冬雨, Zhou Dongyu.
 The two Chinese character in the given name 冬雨 means “winter” and “rain” respectively.
 The interpretation can be some fresh and crisp rain in a soft winter day, washing off all the dust and dirt.
 If a winter day is cold, it will be snowing, rather than raining.
 Therefore, a kind of warm feeling is actually there in this Chinese name, despite the character for winter is part of the name.

 The tonal quality of Chinese names

 When teaching Chinese, I don’t encourage students to put too much effort in memorising tones.
-Doing so will divert students attention to pinyin, almost exclusively, and cost them the opportunities for more communicative exercises.
-After all, sufficient communicative exercises are the best way for students to get the tones right gradually and naturally.
+Memorising tones is a high energy consumption activity.
+Focusing too much on tones costs students opportunities for more communicative exercises.
+Sufficient communicative exercises are the best way for them to get the tones right gradually and naturally.

 The imagery of Chines characters

 Chinese characters are structured writing system.
 Each character has its strokes and components, arranged in a certain way.
 Thus, Chinese characters are wonderful imageries all by themselves.